 - GPA minimum: 3.0 (on a 4.0 scale)

-TUM will provide the following services to program participants:
+TUM Global & Alumni Office will provide the following services to program participants:

-The PREP Program Manager will act as single point of contact for program participants.
-In addition, PREP participants will have the support of student buddies.
+- Individual Support: The TUM PREP Program Manager will act as single point of contact for program participants.

-PREP provides a special framework program with activities and events designed for TUM PREP students only, e.g. German taster course, intercultural training, industry visits and networking events.
-Moreover, program participants may participate in the activities organized by TUMi, TUM's cultural immersion program for international students.
+- Framework Program: TUM PREP offers a special framework program with activities and events designed for TUM PREP students only.
+Moreover, program participants can join the activities organized by TUMi, TUM's orientation and support program for international students.

 General Expenses (totals for the entire stay)

 |Accommodation (partly to be paid before arrival)||up to 1,800 €|